 Part VI: Finances

 Students are expected to faithfully discharge their financial obligations in an honorable manner.

 Fees and Deposits

-There is an application fee ($25).
-All students will pay a non-refundable Activity and Special Equipment fee ($75), as well as a phone usage fee ($30), due at orientation.
-At the same time they will also make a book deposit ($50).
-This deposit will be used as needed through the year, and the balance will be refunded when all bills are paid at the close of the year.
-A general deposit to care for room and tool damage and miscellaneous expenses ($50) will be made and then replenished at the beginning of each succeeding year.
-The balance will be returned upon graduation or written notification of withdrawal, if all bills are paid and summer work is completed.
-To cover additional electric usage, non-essential appliances have yearly fees.
-Late fees will be added if needed.
+All students will pay a non-refundable Activity and Special Equipment fee ($75), a Health and Safety Fee ($50), and an Internet fee ($50), due at orientation.
+At the same time they will also make a Book Deposit ($75) and a General Deposit ($50) for room and tool damages or miscellaneous expenses.
+This deposit will be used as needed through the year; the balance will be refunded after graduation or written notification of withdrawal, upon confirmation that all bills are paid, dorm rooms are cleaned, and summer work is completed.
+To cover additional electric usage, non-essential appliances such as personal refrigerators, toasters, and coffee makers have yearly fees of $40 per appliance.